 - If you are in Coron, you can get to El Nido via Montenegro Fastcraft then by shuttle service to Puerto Princesa.
 Travel time by boat is around 4 hours depending on the sea situation.
 The ferry departs at 12:00PM, regular rate is P1,700.
 For more details, contact them at +63 917 496 2009, +63 908 571 3984.

-TOP ATTRACTIONS IN PUERTO PRINCESA
+BEST TOURIST ATTRACTIONS IN PUERTO PRINCESA

 Here are top tourist spots to fill up your Puerto Princesa City itinerary.